James Cronin: Research and career

 After obtaining his doctorate in 1955, Cronin joined the group of Rodney L. Cool and Oreste Piccioni at Brookhaven National Laboratory, where the new Cosmotron particle accelerator had just been completed.
 There he started to study parity violation in the decay of hyperon particles.
 During that time he also met Val Fitch, who brought him to Princeton University in Fall 1958.
 After Cosmotron underwent magnet failure, Cronin and the Brookhaven group moved to Bevatron at the University of California, Berkeley during the first half of 1958.
 Cronin and Fitch studied the decays of neutral K mesons, in which they discovered CP violation in 1964.
 This discovery earned the duo the 1980 Nobel Prize in Physics.

 After the discovery, Cronin spent a year in France at the Centre d'Études Nucléaires at Saclay.
 After returning to Princeton he continued studying the neutral CP violating decay modes of the long-lived neutral K meson.
 In 1971, he moved back to the University of Chicago to become a full professor.
 This was attractive for him because of a new 400 GeV particle accelerator being built at nearby Fermilab.
+He received the Quantrell Award.

 When he moved to Chicago, he began a long series of experiments on particle production at high transverse momentum.
 With physicist Pierre Piroue and colleagues we learned about many things.
 These are summarized in Physical Review D, vol 19, page 764 (1977).
 Following these experiments Cronin took a sabbatical at CERN in 1982–83, where he performed an experiment to measure of the lifetime of the neutral pion (Physics Letters vol 158 B page 81, 1985).
 He then switched to the study of cosmic rays.
 The first was a series of measurements looking for point sources of cosmic rays.
 No sources were found.
 A summary of the measurements was published in Physical Review D vol 55 page 1714 (1997).
 In 1998 he joined the faculty at the University of Utah on a half-time basis to work on ultra-high-energy cosmic ray physics and to jumpstart the Pierre Auger Observatory project.
 His appointment was to last five years, but he left after a year to continue gathering international support for the Observatory with Alan Watson and Murat Boratav.

-Cronin is one of the 20 American recipients of the Nobel Prize in Physics to sign a letter addressed to President George W. Bush in May of 2008, urging him to "reverse the damage done to basic science research in the Fiscal Year 2008 Omnibus Appropriations Bill" by requesting additional emergency funding for the Department of Energy's Office of Science, the National Science Foundation, and the National Institute of Standards and Technology.
+Cronin is one of the 20 American recipients of the Nobel Prize in Physics to sign a letter addressed to President George W. Bush in May 2008, urging him to "reverse the damage done to basic science research in the Fiscal Year 2008 Omnibus Appropriations Bill" by requesting additional emergency funding for the Department of Energy's Office of Science, the National Science Foundation, and the National Institute of Standards and Technology.